frontenddogma/web-development-glossary/manuscript/t.md

 Template
 : A static or dynamic file used to create or duplicate other files.
-: The HTML `template` element and respective use with web components.
+: The HTML `template` element and the respective use with web components.

 Template language
 : The syntax used by a template processor.